ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/03-traversing.md

 <!-- START NOTES -->

 Suppose we want to process the contents of a binary tree, for instance by printing all the values or converting the tree to a list.
-This is called a [traversal]{.term}ways we can do that, but these are three common patterns that differ in the order they process values:
+This is called a [traversal]{.term}
+There are many different ways we can do that, but these are three common patterns that differ in the order they process values:

 - *preorder*:  first process the value, then the left subtree, then the right
 - *inorder*:   first process the left subtree, then the value, finally the right subtree
 - *postorder*: first process the left subtree, then the right, and finally the value

 All of these are easily implemented using a simple recursive algorithm, here for printing the values:

     preorder(node):             inorder(node):              postorder(node):